ARMFlow: AutoRegressive MeanFlow for Online 3D Human Reaction Generation: Related Works

 \paragraph{Reaction Generation:} 3D human motion generation is currently an active area of research, encompassing tasks such as Text-to-Motion \cite{a2m, temos, mdm, mld, ACTOR, t2mgpt, guo2024momask, attt2m,fgt2m}, Human-Object Interaction \cite{hoidiff, cghoi, chois, ardhoi, interdiff, physhoi}, to Human-Human Interaction \cite{intergen, in2in, wang2025timotion, intermask} generation.
 However, Action-Reaction Generation is still an understudied area.
 Tab.~\ref{tab:relatedworks} lists current SOTA models for reaction generation.

 \citet{interformer} first proposed Interformer, a Transformer-based \cite{vaswani2017attention} reaction synthesis model, but due to the use of traditional autoencoders to predict current actions, its prediction accuracy is less than ideal. \citet{xu2024regennet} introduced the first online Transformer-decoder-based diffusion model, aiming to achieve both efficiency and accuracy in diffusion via DDIM \cite{ddim}.
 Although this method performs online generation, it inherently lacks autoregression (AR) (i.e., generating the current action based on previously generated content), leading to temporal inconsistency. \citet{ji2025humanx} addressed the autoregressive online generation issue by conditioning on a fixed window of previous context to guide the generation of the next timestep’s action.
 However, a fixed-window design imposes significant scalability constraints: it cannot be adapted to finer temporal resolutions, and approaches such as \cite{camdm} are unable to perform inference from scratch without any prior context.
-Moreover, when processing long sequences, the limited receptive field fails to capture distant dependencies, leading to cumulative error and lack of global contextual understanding.
+Moreover, when processing long sequences, the limited receptive field fails to capture distant dependencies, leading to cumulative error and a lack of global contextual understanding.
+R2R \cite{cen2025ready_to_react} aims to solve this by introducing full-history encoding, but its 50-step inference limits its efficiency.

 \paragraph{Autoregressive generative models} have been extensively explored, particularly for image generation.
 Some approaches tokenize continuous representations into discrete token spaces in an LLM-style manner \cite{tian2024var, lfqvae, t2mgpt, maskgit}, while others adopt diffusion-based methods \cite{ardiff, ARDM, armd, aamdm} in an autoregressive fashion.
 Another line of research employs autoregressive flow-based architectures \cite{tokenflow, nextstep}.
 Although autoregressive models are capable of capturing strong dependencies within data distributions, a core challenge lies in mitigating error accumulation that naturally occurs during sequential inference.
 T2M-GPT \cite{t2mgpt} addresses this issue by introducing random token corruption during training, forcing the model to correct corrupted past contexts.
 Subsequently, \citet{tian2024var} proposed a hierarchical data representation to alleviate cumulative errors.
 However, these techniques are not directly applicable to conventional autoregressive models—especially diffusion-based architectures with fixed contextual windows \cite{ARDM, armd, aamdm}.
 To overcome this limitation, \citet{ardiff} proposed a general framework combining an autoregressive context encoder with a lightweight MLP denoiser, leveraging MAE-style random masking \cite{MAE} to reduce error propagation along the autoregressive direction.
 Nevertheless, such random masking schemes are less suitable for specially ordered or real-time generation tasks, where temporal consistency is essential.
 As a result, enhancing the robustness of real-time autoregressive models remains unsolved.